-In addition to these spots, other points of interest to the hiker, camper and fisherman are: High Falls on the Oswegatchie River; Cat Mountain; "The Plains," which are very similar in soil and cover type to that of the Moose River Plains; and the numerous, clear, spring-fed ponds, most of which support brook trout.
+In addition to these spots, other points of interest to the hiker, camper and fisherman are: High Falls on the Oswegatchie River; Alder Bed Flow on the Middle Branch of the Oswegatchie River; Cat Mountain; "The Plains," which are very similar in soil and cover type to that of the Moose River Plains; and the numerous, clear, spring-fed ponds, most of which support brook trout.
 The Oswegatchie River was long considered the top brook trout stream in the state, with catches of three to four pound brook trout common during the summer months.
-This distinction was lost when perch, apparently introduced accidentally or otherwise into Cranberry Lake several years ago, with adverse impacts to the brook trout population.
+This distinction was lost when perch were apparently introduced accidentally or otherwise into Cranberry Lake several years ago, with adverse impacts to the brook trout population.
 At the present time, the area is popular with hunters and fishermen who frequent the interior ponds.